jameshughes89/cs102/src/site/asn1.rst

         * A map is the same idea as a dictionary from Python
         * `How does one use a hash map? <https://www.google.com/search?q=java+hashmap&oq=java+hashmap>`_

-There will also be a static constant int for this class called ``DEFAULT_CAPACITY`` that should be set to 10.
-This will be used as a starting size for the ``catalogue`` array.
+There will also be a static constant

+    * An integer for this class called ``DEFAULT_CAPACITY`` that should be set to 10
+        * This will be used as a starting size for the ``catalogue`` array

 #.
 Create a constructor that will setup and create an empty catalogue of countries
     * This constructor should set the ``size``, ``catalogue``, and ``countryContinent`` fields appropriately